igor-baiborodine/campsite-booking/readme/README.md

 ### Generate README TOC

-This workflow is executed automatically on any pull request and consists of the `Generate TOC` job
+This workflow is executed automatically on any update of the `readme/README.md` file pushed to the `master` branch and consists of the `Generate TOC` job:

 ![Generate README TOC Workflow](/readme/github-actions-generate-readme-toc.png)